mathLab/ITHACA-SEM/CONTRIBUTING.md

   denote major changes in functionality and the API;
 - minor releases occur around twice per year and contain new features with minor API changes;
-- patch releases are targeted on rougly a monthly basis and are intended to
+- patch releases are targeted on roughly a monthly basis and are intended to fix minor issues in the code.

 The repository contains a number of _release branches_ named `release/x.y` for each minor release, which are intended to contain **fixes and very minor